fnl/classipy/README.rst

 `predict` can also read text in columnar format off the STDIN, so it can be used in UNIX data pipelines, and naturally also works with pre-generated index files.
 Naturally, it can print the confidence scores for each prediction (binary labels: one score; multi-labels: one score for each label); see `--scores`.

-Finally, Classi.py has a number of additional tricks up its sleeve that you can learn by reading the (command-line help) documentation.
+Finally, `classipy` has a number of additional tricks up its sleeve that you can learn by reading the (command-line help) documentation.

 .. _AUC PR:: http://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html
 .. _CrossValidated post:: http://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves/158354#158354